 Every model, framework and methodology is your team's by the close of the engagement.
 No vendor lock-in.
 No perpetual dependency.

-A four-phase methodology refined across two decades of contact-centre WFM engagements.
+A four-phase methodology I have refined across two decades of contact-centre WFM engagements.
 Time-boxed, outcome-anchored, and biased toward leaving the capability inside your team.

 Forecast accuracy at interval grain.
 Shrinkage attribution.
 Adherence patterns.
 Skill-matrix-vs-ACD audit.
 Capacity-plan health.
 Performance signal validity.
 Six weeks, evidence-led.